jagadeesh32/cello/docs/deployment.md

 | `--debug` | Auto | Debug mode |
 | `--no-logs` | False | Disable logging |

+## Multi-Worker Mode (Cross-Platform)

+Cello uses a platform-specific strategy for multi-worker mode to ensure reliable operation across all operating systems:

+- **Unix/Linux/macOS**: Uses `os.fork()` with `SO_REUSEPORT` for best performance.
+The parent process forks child workers that inherit the listening socket.
+- **Windows**: Uses subprocess re-execution (the same pattern used by Gunicorn/Uvicorn).
+Each worker subprocess re-executes the user's script with the `CELLO_WORKER=1` environment variable set, ensuring all routes and middleware are properly registered in each worker.
+This eliminates PyO3 pickling issues that previously affected Windows multi-worker deployments.

+This is handled automatically -- no code changes are needed to run on either platform.
+When `--workers N` is specified with N > 1, Cello detects the platform and chooses the appropriate strategy.

+> **Note:** The `CELLO_WORKER` environment variable is reserved for internal use by Cello's worker management.
+Do not set it manually.

 ## Systemd Service

 Create `/etc/systemd/system/cello.service`: